clelandlab/quick/docs/API References/experiment.md

 - `title=""` (str) filename of data.
 A prefix of experiment name will be added to it, eg. `(BaseExperiment)your title`.
 - `soccfg=None` QICK board socket config object.
 If not provided, the last connected one will be used by calling `quick.getSoc()`.
 - `soc=None` QICK board socket object.
-- `var=None` experimental variables to be inserted into the Mercator protocol.
-If not provided, `self.config["var"]` will be used.
+- `var=None` experimental variables to be inserted into the corresponding Mercator protocol template of the experiment (in `quick.experiment.configs`).
 It will NOT be modified.
 The default value in `quick.experiment.var` will be used if any keys are missing.
 - `**kwargs` other keyword arguments.
 Can be used to overwrite Mercator protocol and therefore overwrite the pulse sequence.
+The overwriting happens after variable insertions.

 ### - BaseExperiment.key